manderio/mandots/README.md

 Also, *if you are using these dots, beware that I am not good at this, and if something breaks, for the love of god, create an issue here before complaining to the authors of the tools*

 ### Information about my systems
-I got two systems with two completely different themes, you can find each setup for each branch.
+I got three systems with two completely different themes, you can find each setup for each branch.

 - FR4G-TP is my tiny monster, it is my first ever PC build, got AMD Ryzen 7 5800X, AMD Radeon RX 6700X and got 32 GB of ram.
 - CL4P-TP is a Lenovo ThinkPad T495 with the Ryzen 7 configuration.

-Both systems run Arch Linux with Wayland.
-Main difference in rice is color scheme (FR4G got my own color scheme and CL4P got Gruvbox, you can see them both while working on them here:
+- 3g0-tp is a dell xps 13

+Since you are in the FR4G-TP repo, here is a screenshot:

 ![image](./example/image.png)

 Currently the main repo is my repo for FR4G-TP since it is the rice I am working on, if you rather have my gruvbox rice, then you want the CL4P-TP branch.